 The Net Promoter Score PROS

-1- NPS is simple
+1- Net Promoter Score is simple

 As you can see, the concept of the NPS is all about simplicity.
 One, short, easy to measure question makes this survey simple and easy for the customers to fill out, but also for the marketing team that needs to analyze it.